-d inaccessible health-care system.
+My generation is leaving members of the MI generation a mountain of national debt to pay down for the rest of their lives, a very expensive higher education system that does not provide a decent return on their money, and an unaffordable and inaccessible health-care system.
 They are left with a planet that is getting warmer and two unwinnable wars primarily financed by money borrowed from foreign countries.
-If that is not enough, the Beltway has created a political system where politicians are too busy dividing Americans and making them afraid of one another just to win their next election.
+If that is not enough, the Beltway has created a political system of tribal warfare where politicians are too busy dividing Americans and making them afraid of one another just to win their next election.

-The elections of 2018 and 2020 will be the most consequential elections of this generation.
+There is a silver lining, and it lies with the MI Generation.
+Instead of getting depressed, they can start changing the face of Congress where the mess is being created.
+Congress has the power to make laws and write checks.
+It is Congress that passed laws incentivizing large corporations to export American jobs, piling debt on the MI generation, taxing working income at a higher rate than nonworking income, charging higher interest rates on student loans, and prohibiting Medicare to negotiate drug prices.
+The election of 2020 will be the most consequential election of this generation.
 By 2020, members of the MI generation will represent the largest and most powerful voting bloc in the United States.
 Through their votes, they can transform American laws and policies by engaging in the political process and public deliberations.
 Best of all, this process is free.
 Their political and economic power will continue to grow as they become a larger segment of society as voters and consumers….More

 “If you value your country and the future of our society, and would like our future to be better, then buy this book.
 If you know someone who wants to learn about new ways of thinking outside the box and tired of the same failed ideas being used over and over that is ruining it for the current (and future) generations, buy this book for that person….Each section gives valuable information, examples and interesting observations that affect everyone.
 Engaging narrative and well edited, I highly recommend this for anyone who wants a better country now and for its future generations.”